sigstore/model-transparency/README.md

 This projects shows how we can use the same generator for training models via GitHub Actions.
 While most of the ML models are too expensive to train in such a fashion, this is a proof of concept to prove that _the same traditional software supply chain protections can be applied to ML_.
-Future work will involve covering training ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.
+Future work will involve cover the training of ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.

 See [slsa_for_models/README.md](slsa_for_models/README.md) for more information.